Cypress Semiconductor raises bid for Integrated Silicon

-(Reuters) - Chipmaker Cypress Semiconductor Corp (CY.O) raised its offer to buy Integrated Silicon Solution Inc ISSI.O to about $21.25 per share, trumping Uphill Investment Co’s latest bid of $21.
+June 18 (Reuters) - Chipmaker Cypress Semiconductor Corp raised its offer to buy Integrated Silicon Solution Inc to about $21.25 per share, trumping Uphill Investment Co’s latest bid of $21.

 Cypress’s offer values Integrated Silicon at about $707 million, based on shares outstanding as of March 31.
 The offer represents a 13.4 percent premium to Integrated Silicon’s close on May 13, when Cypress kicked off the bidding war.